Living-with-machines/nnanno/README.md

 \ # TODO add link to prep notebooks

-## How to use (tl;dr)
+## Functionality
-The three main areas of nnanno are shown below.
+The three main areas of `nnanno` are shown below.
 The examples section in the documentation shows this in greater detail.

 ### Creating samples